Admission Requirements

 Test of Essential Academic Skills (TEAS) Transcript

 Please refer to our TEAS information for answers to frequently asked questions about taking the TEAS and submitting scores.
+Please refer to the reminders below to make sure you submit your TEAS

-TEAS Reminders
+TEAS Transcript Reminders

 • TEAS scores are valid for two years.
 Any TEAS transcripts older than two years will not be accepted.

-• TEAS transcripts sent directly by a student will not be accepted.
-TEAS transcripts must come directly from ATI Testing.
+• TEAS transcripts must come directly from ATI Testing.
+TEAS transcripts sent directly by a student will not be accepted.

 University Enrollment Reminders

-• New transfer or second bachelor's students must apply through University Admissions.
-This includes if you are a current TU student and will complete your first bachelor's degree prior to the start of the nursing program.
+• This includes if you are a current TU student and will complete your first bachelor's degree prior to the start of the nursing program.

 • A break in attendance is defined as not enrolling for at least one regular academic term (fall or spring).